This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Savannah (6yrs old) didn’t need a subway pass, apparently it goes by size not age.
+Savannah (6yrs old) didn’t need a subway pass, apparently, it goes by size, not age.
 If they can fit under the turnstile they won’t need a subway ticket.

 Things to be aware of when riding the subway:

 - Know whether your stop is a local stop.
 Express trains will skip about half the stops.
 If your stop is an express station then jump on it as the local trains take double the time.
-We messed up with this a couple of times and had to jump off and go backwards or change trains which cost us a lot of time.
+We messed up with this a couple of times and had to jump off and go backward or change trains which cost us a lot of time.
 Thankfully we had that weekly unlimited rides pass.

 - Before you go down into the subway check that you are on the right side of the street.
 The entrances are determined by whether you are going uptown or downtown, or east or west.
-There are only a few stations where you go underground and then move to the right platform Most are on separate sides of the street.
+There are only a few stations where you go underground and then move to the right platform.
+Most are on separate sides of the street.
 I found using Google maps for directions was super helpful as it told me what station exit to take to navigate to my final destination.
 Some subway stations have multiple exits which can take you far from where you want to go if you get out at the wrong exit.

 - The trains are well-marked and surprisingly fast.
 They will usually be quicker than taking a car, especially in peak hour traffic times.
 The subways run 24 hours but if you are alone, in the early hours you may prefer to take a cab.

 - Kalyra did her research and says you should never touch the handrails on a New York subway as it’s like shaking hands with 10,000 people.
 Pack your sanitizer.